 All prerequisite courses must be completed with a grade of "C" or better.
-Note: Prerequisites and the completion of the PCAT do not have to be completed prior to submitting and finalizing an application.
+Note: Prerequisites do not have to be completed prior to submitting and finalizing an application.
 However, these must be completed prior to matriculation.
 A bachelor's degree is not required.
-Refer to "Important Dates and Deadlines" on the web for specific deadlines for the completion of prerequisites and applications.
 The following admission documents must be submitted to the School of Pharmacy by the required deadline for students to be eligible for fall admissions:

 - 1. Completed Online PharmCAS Application and online Supplemental Application - 2.
 Pharmacy Experience Essay - 3.
 Official Transcript(s) documenting the completed pre-pharmacy and general education requirements with a grade of "C" or better sent directly to PharmCAS.
 Transcripts are required for all college courses taken, regardless of grade or part of the pre-pharmacy requirement.
 Official transcript(s) documenting prerequisites that are completed after the deadline date should be submitted immediately upon completion of the course and received within two weeks after the end of the semester but no later than July 31.
 Students who do not submit transcripts of all college courses taken are subject to disenrollment when discovered at a later date. - 4.
 A Supplemental Application Fee of \$100, nonrefundable.
 Applications will not be processed without this fee.
 The fee is waived for employees of TTUHSC on at least a 9-month appointment, their spouses, and dependent children under age 25. - 5.
 Three Letters of Recommendation electronically submitted to PharmCAS (Letters from math or science faculty, pharmacy supervisors, pharmacy peers, or other supervisors preferred.
-We will not accept letters from family or friends.) - 6.
-Pharmacy College Admissions Test (PCAT) scores or proof that the test will be taken prior to enrollment in the school and preferably by the September test date - 7.
+We will not accept letters from family or friends.) - 7.
 Completed and clear Criminal Background Screen - 8.
 Immunizations and CPR Certification